Last Updated on

 - Some customers complained that the subwoofer was not compatible with a few modern receivers.

 - It is difficult to use banana clips with the speaker wires as the clip’s ends do not fit inside the amp’s speaker jacks.

 Best for Home Theater: Polk Audio PSW10 Review

-- POWERED SUBWOOFER FOR EXTRA BASS and PUNCH A 10 inch Dynamic Balance woofer and a uniquely configured directed port provides accurate bass with added depth that brings your music and movies alive.
+- POWERED SUBWOOFER FOR EXTRA BASS & PUNCH – A 10-inch Dynamic Balance woofer & a uniquely configured directed port provides accurate bass with added depth that brings your music and movies alive.
 A...

 The Polk Audio PSW10 is a 10-inch powered subwoofer that provides an incredible and deep bass that makes your movie viewing and music listening experience amazing and more enjoyable.

 It is an ideal subwoofer for a small to a medium-sized room and also does not break the bank.
 It is a 10-inch Dynamic Balance woofer with a uniquely configured directed port that offers you very accurate bass.
 You can enjoy a clear sound even at a higher volume and can be used with any bookshelf or floorstanding speaker without any distortion.

 The subwoofer can be easily integrated with any of your existing systems.
 You can pair it with any separate speaker that plays a deep sound even if it is set at a low frequency.
 It also has an inbuilt 50-watt RMS amp that is easy to integrate and hook up with existing receivers.
 The features are continuously variable between 80 – 160 Hz and 40 – 160 Hz frequency response.

 It has been selected as the best home theater subwoofer for our budget sub line-up as it integrates beautifully with most home theater systems to enhance your movie watching experience.
 The following are some of the pros and cons of the product: